-For additional factors that could impact future results, please see Item 1A - Risk Factors in the Company's most recent Annual Report on Form 10-K and similar discussion included in other reports that we subsequently file with the Securities and Exchange Commission ("SEC").
+For additional factors that could impact future results, please see Item 1A - Risk Factors in the Company's most recent Annual Report on Form 10-K and similar discussion included in other reports that we subsequently file with the Securities and Exchange Commission (the "SEC").
 Forward-looking statements are only as of the date they are made, and the Company undertakes no duty to update its forward-looking statements except as required by law.
 You are advised, however, to review any further disclosures we make on related subjects in our subsequent reports filed with the SEC.

-Non-GAAP Financial Measures - To supplement Rayonier's financial statements presented in accordance with generally accepted accounting principles in the United States ("GAAP"), Rayonier uses certain non-GAAP measures, including "cash available for distribution," and "Adjusted EBITDA," which are defined and further explained in this communication.
+Non-GAAP Financial Measures - To supplement Rayonier's financial statements presented in accordance with generally accepted accounting principles in the United States ("GAAP"), Rayonier uses certain non-GAAP measures, including "cash available for distribution," "pro forma sales," "pro forma operating income (loss)," "pro forma net (loss) income," "Consolidated EBITDA," and "Adjusted EBITDA," which are defined and further explained in this communication.
 Reconciliation of such measures to the nearest GAAP measures can also be found in this communication.
 Rayonier's definitions of these non-GAAP measures may differ from similarly titled measures used by others.
 These non-GAAP measures should be considered supplemental to, and not a substitute for, financial information prepared in accordance with GAAP.